 Am I frustrated and if so how can I express it in a healthy way?
 Am I anxious, and if so what am I afraid of?

-Sometimes just getting back in touch with our feelings and honoring how we feel can do wonders!
+Sometimes just getting back in touch with our feelings and honouring how we feel can do wonders!

 If you’d like to explore about working with emotional healing, go here.